+'''

 \includegrphics[width=0.5\textwidth,angle=45]{fname.ext}

+'''

 The file name is provided as the main argument in curly braces.
 It is not necessary to type the extension.
-It is also possible to provide a path to the graphics file if it is not in the folder where your IAT_EX document resides.
+It is also possible to provide a path to the graphics file if it is not in the folder where your LATEX document resides.
 Valid graphics formats are JPEG, PNG, and PDF.
 Note that SVG and TIFF are not supported directly but can be included by converting the graphics to PDF.
+There is a package called SvG but it relies on having Inkscape as a backend to convert SVG code to a pdf file that is included in the LATEX document.
+Please refer to the SVG package documentation (Ilten and Hanisch, 2020) for more details.

 The optional arguments in the example provide LATEX with the information that the figure should be reproduced with a width that is half the width of the text area.
 This type of relative scaling is convenient but you can also specify a fixed width in, say, millimetres, by writing, for example [width=57mm].
-In addition we have also asked LATEX to rotate the figure by 45°, which, of course, is unusual.
+In addition we have also asked LATEX to rotate the figure by 45° , which, of course, is unusual.
 In addition you can scale the figure by its height in a similar way to the width.
 There is a command \textheight that allows you to scale relative to the height of the text area.